yonaskolb/XcodeGen/README.md

     platform: iOS
     sources: [MyFramework]
 ```
 A project would be created with 2 connected targets, with all the required configurations and build settings.
-See the [Project Spec](Docs/ProjectSpec.md) documentation for all the options you can specify.
+See the [Project Spec](Docs/ProjectSpec.md) documentation for all the options you can specify, and [Usage](Docs/Usage.md) for more general documentation.

 ## Installing
 Make sure Xcode 9.3 is installed first.